Other Failures of Care

 - Rough handling of residents – moving a resident forcefully during a transfer between bed, wheelchair and toilet.
-These types of incidents can cause injury, including skin tears, bruising and broken bones.
+These types of incidents can cause injury, including skin tears, bruising and broken bones in nursing homes.

 Our office handled an abuse case against an area nursing home where a certified nursing assistant twisted the leg of an elderly male resident until the resident’s leg suffered a spiral fracture.
 The CNA denied that she had abused the resident, but the treating physician testified that the fracture could have occurred no other way than through extended force of a twisting nature.
 Any time that an elderly individual is intentionally abused by an individual who is supposed to be caring for them, it is a tragic and emotional situation.
 However, our office was honored to represent this resident and his family and we were pleased to obtain a significant settlement on his behalf.